-

 in Part 3 will be in the folder ch3/tofu/modules/lambda.

 The core concepts in the blog post series—e.g., managing infrastructure as code, CI / CD, networking, secrets management, etc—are relatively ubiquitous and applicable across the entire software industry.
 The code samples, however, represent just one opinionated way to implement these core concepts.
-The examples are there to give you hands-on practice, and to help with learning: they are not there as a claim that this is the only way or even the best way to do things.
+The examples are there to give you hands-on practice, and to help with learning.
+They are not there as a claim that this is the only way or the best way to do things.

 In the real world, there is no single "best" way that applies to all circumstances.
 All technology choices are trade-offs, and some solutions will be a better fit in some situations than others.
 The goal of this blog post series is to teach you the underlying concepts and techniques of DevOps and software delivery, and not a specific set of tools or technologies, so once you understand the basics, feel free to explore other technologies and approaches, and always use your judgment to pick the right tool for the job.

-Reading a blog post series is not enough to become an expert at DevOps and software delivery.
-This isn’t unique to DevOps or software delivery: for example, reading a book on weight lifting isn’t enough to become an expert at weight lifting.
-A book on weight lifting can teach you principles, routines, and exercises, but it’s only after you spend hours in the gym practicing, sweating, and applying what you read that you’ll be able to lift serious weight.
-Likewise, this series can teach you principles, techniques, and tools, but it’s only after you spend hours writing code, running code, and applying what you read that you’ll be able to achieve serious results.
+A book on weight lifting can teach you principles, routines, and exercises, but you have to spend hours in the gym practicing, sweating, and applying what you learned to be able to lift serious weight.
+Likewise, a blog post series on DevOps and software delivery can teach you principles, techniques, and tools, but you have to spend hours writing code, debugging systems, and applying what you learned to be able to achieve serious results.

 That’s what the code examples in this series are for.
 Instead of only reading, you get to learn by doing.
 So don’t just skim the code examples: write the code, run it, and get it working.
 Moreover, you’ll see sections like the following throughout the series: